 Scott Redding did his usual homecoming trick of kicking ass.
 ‘Full-Gas’ Redding has progressed steadily so far but looked good, and used his head instead of chucking down the road in a search for a podium.
 Under-the-radar Brit wildcard, Kev Coghlan finished 22nd.

 He’s taken his time this season, but Bradley ‘Steve Davis’ Smith finally looks like he’s on the pipe with a third at Silverstone.
 Saying that, Pol Espargaro and Marc Marquez are carrying the raw pace to win the title, trading paint and leather patches at Silverstone.
 Save of the century goes to Pol for his last lap heroics.
 Expect the war to continue, as long as Race Control doesn’t end it beforehand.

 Bradley ‘Steve Davies’ Smith

 A shout has to go out to Taylor Mackenzie – son of the legendary ex-GP rider, Niall – who was spanking the wheels off of his underpowered Honda and battling against GP regulars onboard the superior Aprilias, until a late retirement.
 Looks like it’s in the genes.

-Alastair ‘A-Force’ FaganEnjoy more Fast Bikes reading in the four-weekly magazine.
+Alastair ‘A-Force’ FaganEnjoy more Fast Bikes reading in the monthly magazine.
 Click here to subscribe.